Contact: Bram Daelemans or Tom Still at 608-442-7557

-New this year are the Investor Intros.
+Returning this year are the Investor Intros.
 Companies selected for the Investor Intros will have the opportunity to meet one-on-one with investors from Wisconsin and beyond.
-To foster this type of communication, the Investor Intros will feature scheduled, 5- to 7-minute strategic meetings between investors and emerging companies.
+To foster this type of communication, the Investor Intros will feature pre-scheduled, 7-minute strategic meetings between investors and emerging companies.
 This format will resemble a “speed dating” exercise, allowing both parties to learn more about each other and explore potential relationships.

 The conference will also feature: